Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Candidate target selection

 In practise, when observing the sky in gamma rays, it will be challenging to disentangle the contributions of different SNRs (or other nearby accelerators) to the total gamma-ray flux emanating from an interstellar cloud.
 We therefore sum the predicted contributions of all SNRs to obtain a prediction for the maximum total gamma-ray flux from a given interstellar cloud.

-Figure \ref{fig:totalcloudspec} shows the total gamma-ray spectrum from an arbitrary sub-sample of target clouds (approx. $10\%$), not all of which would be detectable by CTA.
-For some clouds, the effect of contributions from multiple SNRs can clearly be seen, with noticeable flux rises corresponding to the energy threshold at which a given SNR starts to contribute to the total flux.
+Figure \ref{fig:totalcloudspec} shows the total gamma-ray spectrum from an arbitrary sub-sample of target clouds (approx. $5\%$), not all of which would be detectable by CTA.
 The right panel of figure \ref{fig:totalcloudspec} shows the fractional contribution of individual SNRs to the total flux per cloud; it is clear that in the majority of cases the emission is dominated by a single SNR, with other contributions only minor in comparison.

 In table \ref{tab:targets}, the interstellar clouds are listed according to the predicted gamma-ray flux above 100\,TeV.
 The predicted gamma-ray fluxes are compared to flux upper limits taken from the H.E.S.S.
 Galactic Plane Survey (HGPS) with a $0.2^\circ$ correlation radius.
 As the HGPS coverage is from $l=250^\circ$ to $65^\circ$ and $|b| \leq 3^\circ$, no upper limits were evaluated for clouds located outside of this range.
 These flux upper limits $F^{UL}$ evaluated using a $0.2^\circ$ correlation radius were scaled to the true angular size of the cloud $\sigma_c$ assuming a scaling behaviour as: